aerni/statamic-livewire-forms/README.md

 - No need for a client-side form validation library
 - One source of truth for your validation rules
 - No redirects after the form was submitted
-- Spam protection with a simple honeypot field and optional Google reCAPTCHA v2
+- Spam protection with Google reCAPTCHA v2 and honeypot field
-- Use your Statamic form blueprint as a form builder
+- Use your Statamic form blueprints as a form builder
 - Multi-site support; translate your form labels, instructions, placeholders, etc.
 - Configured and styled form views